external-secrets/kubernetes-external-secrets/README.md

 kubectl apply -f hello-service-external-secret.yml
 ```

-Wait few minutes and verify that the associated `Secret` has been created:
+Wait a few minutes and verify that the associated `Secret` has been created:

 ```sh
 kubectl get secret hello-service -o=yaml